Chrysopelea ornata: Behaviour

+Flight

-FlightC. ornata, like others of its genus, glides or parachutes.
+C. ornata, like others of its genus, glides or parachutes.
 This is presumably done to cover distances faster, to escape predators, to catch prey, or to move around in forests.
 Flying snakes usually parachute from tree to tree, but sometimes launch themselves from trees onto the ground.
 They have been known to cross as much as 100 m.

 It does this by climbing up to a height, which it does easily by virtue of its keeled belly scales, and then launching itself into mid-air.
 The snake contracts its ventral surface inwards to form a U-shaped concave depression along the entire length of their bodies, holding the outer edges of the ventral scales rigid.
 This concave surface acts like a parachute, and increases air resistance, allowing the snake to glide forward with the thrust of its launch.
 The snake undulates through the air, in a swimming-like motion.
 It holds the tail rigidly upwards, and by twisting the tail from side to side, it attains balance.
 This motion allows it to propel forward, landing clumsily at the end of its flight.